 - regular cleaning helps to keep the all-important seals working properly;

 - self-defrosting fridges have a drainage hole at the back of the unit and the water is usually collected in a tray where the heat of the motor helps the moisture to evaporate;

-- if the drainage hole becomes blocked by spilt food let’s say, the smell may become terrible and even represent a health hazard;
+- if the drainage hole becomes blocked by spilled food let’s say, the smell may become terrible and even represent a health hazard;

-- the message is clear – help to keep the drainage channel clean and free from any blockages caused by spilt food.
+- the message is clear – help to keep the drainage channel clean and free from any blockages caused by spilled food.

-Simple cleaning and maintenance routines, therefore, may help to keep your fridge odour-free, doing its job more efficiently and for a longer working life.
+Simple cleaning and maintenance routines, therefore, may help to keep your fridge odor-free, do its job more efficiently, and for a longer working life.